stefanradouane/real-time-web-2223/README.md

 #### Friday 21 april

-Friday afternoon we will have a [peer review session](./course/peer-review.md).
+Friday ~~afternoon~~ morning we will have a [peer review session](./course/peer-review.md).
 You will read, comment and fire issues on each others code.
 Doing this is really good for your programming insight and helps others refining/refactoring their code.

 | Time | Who | Activity |
 |:--|:--|:--|